MIT-SPARK/Kimera-VIO-ROS/docs/hardware_setup.md

 2. Download and install the [Intel RealSense ROS wrapper](https://github.com/IntelRealSense/realsense-ros).

-3. The RealSense has an IR emitter on it to improve its RGBD stream.
-This creates undesirable dots on the infrared images.
-To fix this, you can either:
-	1. Disable the emitter after the RealSense node is up using ```rosrun dynamic_reconfigure dynparam set /camera/stereo_module emitter_enabled 0```
-	2. Physically cover the emitter on the RealSense

-4. Collect calibration parameters for the RealSense.
+3. Collect calibration parameters for the RealSense.
 This is already done for the D435i in VIO's `params/RealSenseIR`.
 	- Collect calibration bagfiles for camera intrinsics and extrinsics [(see instructions)](https://www.youtube.com/watch?v=puNXsnrYWTY&app=desktop).
 	- Calibrate camera intrinsics and extrinsics using [Kalibr](https://github.com/ethz-asl/kalibr)
 	- Convert the intrinsics and extrinsics to configuration files for Kimera-VIO-ROS wrapper using [Kalibr2KimeraVIO-pinhole-radtan](https://github.com/MIT-SPARK/Kimera-VIO/tree/master/kalibr/config2kimeravio.py).

-6. Create/adapt your own specific launch file, or use the [example RealSense D435i IR file](https://github.com/MIT-SPARK/Kimera-VIO-ROS/tree/master/launch/kimera_vio_ros_realsense_IR.launch).
+4. Create/adapt your own specific launch file, or use the [example RealSense D435i file](https://github.com/MIT-SPARK/Kimera-VIO-ROS/tree/master/launch/kimera_vio_ros_realsense_IR.launch).

 ### Testing
 Each command will require its own terminal.